ontolex/morph/index.md

 ```
 </aside>

-Two sub-classes of [=word formation rule=] are introduced corresponding to the traditional division of the realm of word formation into derivation and compounding.
+Two sub-classes of [=word formation rule=] are introduced, corresponding to the traditional division of the realm of word formation into derivation and compounding.
 In derivation rules, lexemes are obtained from a single base through the addition of one (or possibly more than one, as in the case of parasynthesis) derivational affixes.

 <div class="entity" about="morph:DerivationRule" typeof="owl:Class">